Optical Frameworks - Custom Radioastronomy Software

 Code: Github

-output example for Hydrogen Line 1420.4 MHz central frequency:
+Output example for the Hydrogen Line at a 1420.4 MHz central frequency:

 Pyramidal Horn antenna